ProfessionalWiki/SemanticBundle/README.md

 Bundle extension that installs and loads Semantic MediaWiki and associated extensions.

-This bundle is for everyone that wants to get the full Semantic MediaWiki experience without individually installing all extensions or figuring out what those extensions are in the first place.
+This bundle is for everyone who wants to get the full Semantic MediaWiki experience without individually install all extensions or figure out what those extensions are in the first place.

-Semantic Bundle is maintained by [Professional.Wiki].
-Contact us for [MediaWiki development], [managed wiki hosting] or [MediaWiki support].
+Semantic Bundle is maintained by [Professional Wiki].
+Contact us for [MediaWiki development], [managed wiki hosting], or [MediaWiki support], including [Semantic MediaWiki support]}.

 ## Bundled extensions